Tracfone Review: Prepaid Wireless at its Dirt Cheapest

 Final Thoughts on Tracfone

 If you can keep your cell phone minutes down to a bare minimum, or really only use your phone for texting, quick chats, and emergencies, then Tracfone is a great option.
 It’s essentially taking what has typically been a high-priced subscription model product, and taking it to a frugal, bare bones extreme.
-Right now, Tracfone is also offering free 3-day ground shipping on all orders $19.99 and over.
+Right now, Tracfone is offering sales on many models.

 - Have you used Tracfone?
 What’s your take?